-The output-voltage ripple caused by ESR is very small, requiring an external ramp to stabilize the system.
+The output voltage ripple caused by ESR is very small and therefore requires an external ramp to stabilize the system.
 The voltage ramp is ~ 30 mV.
-The external ramp is generated through R4 and C4 using the following equation:
+The external ramp can be generated through R_4 and C_4 using the following equation: